civictechdc/rfk-community/README.md

 6. A survey: Most low-tech option, survey monkey, walk around the neighborhood and ask people, interview high schoolers nearby etc.

-##What are categories for development
+# #What are different types of development

 Broad topic | Specific examples
 -------|-----------